Introduction

 Prerequisites

-The following items needs to be installed/gathered before the setup of the integration script:
+The following items needs to be installed/gathered before setting up the integration script:

-- Client must be able to provide an environment to run the script locally with access to the internet.
+- An environment to run the script locally with access to the internet

 - Server/Workstation for script to run on schedule